ziu1986/Ozone_gap_filling/README.md

 Copernicus regional ozone reanalysis as obtained from [Copernicus regional air monitoring](https://ads.atmosphere.copernicus.eu/cdsapp#!/dataset/cams-europe-air-quality-forecasts?tab=form) and the annual mean was computed using cdo/nco tool kits.

+## Workflows
+Currently there is only the "reconstruction" workflow defined.

 ## Running
 -----------
 You can run directly from the command line